robertomsgomide/chess-gui-scanner/README.md

 # Chess Scanner

-Capture any chessboard from your screen and analyse it instantly — fully offline.
+Capture any chessboard from your screen and analyze it instantly — fully offline.

 ![Demo screenshot](ezgif-342af4bc073321.gif)

 ## Highlights

 • Screen overlay with 8×8 grid for pixel-perfect selection
-• Lightweight CNN recognises every square (~0.9 M parameters)
+• Lightweight CNN recognizes every square (~0.9 M parameters)
-• Smart heuristics predict board orientation *and* side-to-move
+• Smart heuristics predict board orientation and side-to-move
-• Feature-rich editor (drag-and-drop, sticky pieces, auto-castling & en-passant)
+• Feature-rich editor with drag-and-drop, undo/redo, and position validation
+• Edit and Play modes with move recording and PGN export
+• UCI engine integration (Stockfish, Berserk, etc.) with navigable analysis lines
 • Continuous learning – every manual correction can be stored as training data
-• UCI engine integration (Stockfish, Berserk, etc.) for instant evaluation
 • Works on Windows, Linux and macOS – **no internet connection required**

 ---